Complete Guide to Understanding Your Computer Motherboard and Components

 Chipset manufacturers include Intel, UMC, SIS, VIA, ALI, OPTI etc. The chipset originally was made up of a large number of electronic chips, hence the name.
 A chipset generally has two components:

-• The NorthBridge (also called the memory controller) is in charge of controlling transfers between the processor and the RAM, which is way it is located physically near the processor.
+• The NorthBridge (also called the memory controller) is in charge of controlling transfers between the processor and the RAM, which is why it is located physically near the processor.
 It is sometimes called the GMCH, for Graphic and Memory Controller Hub.

 • The SouthBridge (also called the input/output controller or expansion controller) handles communications between peripheral devices.
 It is also called the ICH (I/O Controller Hub).
 The term bridge is generally used to designate a component which connects two buses.

-CPU Clock
+CPU Clock on the Computer Motherboard

 The CPU clock is an internal timing device that breathes life into the microprocessor by feeding it a constant flow of pulses.
 For example, a 400 MHz CPU receives 400 million pulses per second from the clock.
 A 2 GHz CPU gets two billion pulses per second.
 The clock synchronizes the operation of all parts of the computer and provides the basic timing signal for the CPU.
 Similarly, in a communications device, a clock may be used to synchronize the data pulses between sender and receiver.